-If you are the party against whom this charge is filed (Charged Party), you are requested to review the allegations in the charge and submit a written position to this Office.
-You also are expected to cooperate fully in the investigation and will be asked by the Agent to supply documentary evidence or witnesses as is deemed necessary.
+If you are the party against whom this charge is filed, please review the allegations in the charge and submit a written position to my office.
+You are expected to cooperate fully in the investigation, and the Agent may ask you for documents or a list of witnesses.